 The main window displays the Log Server Properties screen.
-This screen displays the Enable Log field and the following tabs: Collect Logs From, Syslog Targets, Syslog Fields, Log Archiving, and Web Log Retention.
+This screen displays the Enable Log field and the following tabs: Collect Logs From, Syslog Targets, Syslog Fields, Log Archiving, Web Log Retention and Forensics.

 - 3. Click Edit. - 4.
 Do either of the following: - To configure the Log Server, fill in the relevant tabs in sequence, as described below: - If your site has multiple scanners, configure their Log Relays and their schedules in the Collect Logs From tab.
-For instructions, see To configure Log Relays and their schedules:. - To have log messages sent to the Syslog, configure the target Syslog files in the Syslog Target tab.
-For instructions, see To have log messages sent to the Syslog:.
+For instructions, see To configure Log Relays and their schedules:.

-- If you are sending Scanning Server messages to a Syslog, define the configuration options for those messages in the Syslog Fields tab.
+- To have log messages sent to the Syslog, configure the target Syslog files in the Syslog Targets tab.
+For instructions, see To have log messages sent to the Syslog:. - If you are sending Scanning Server messages to a Syslog, define the configuration options for those messages in the Syslog Fields tab.
 For instructions, see To configure Scanner Messages sent to a Syslog:. - To have Scanner Web Log messages sent to the Archive, define the Archiving configuration in the Log Archiving tab.
 For instructions, see To have Web Log messages sent to Archive:. - To enable log retention and configure how many weeks logs should be retained, define the configuration in the Web Log Retention tab.
-For instructions, see To enable and configure log retention:. - To disable the Log server, clear the Enable Log check box.
+For instructions, see To enable and configure log retention:. - To enable Forensics and configure the Forensics file location and permissions, define the configuration in the Forensics tab.
+For instructions, see To enable and configure Forensics:. - To disable the Log Server, clear the Enable Log check box.
 Then click Save.
 If you are ready to distribute and implement the changes in your system devices, click ...